 Open Windows Services Manager

-Services Manager is used to manage operating systems services.
-There are different ways to open Services Manager.
+Services Manager is used to managing operating systems services.
+There are different ways to open the Services Manager.

 Services to the search we will be listed the

 Services Manager.
 This will work with Recent Windows Operating systems like Windows 8, Windows 10, Windows Server 2012, Windows Server 2016.

 More compatible way to open Service Manager is running

 services.msc command in the